SI Group, Inc.: SI Group Announces Closing of Comprehensive Recapitalization, Positioning the Company for Accelerated Growth

 Akin Gump Strauss Hauer & Feld LLP served as legal advisor and Lazard served as investment banker to an ad hoc group of the company's second-out term loan lenders.

-Baker Botts L.L.P served as legal advisor to the company's current equity holders.
+Baker Botts L.L.P. served as legal advisor to the company's pre-transaction equity holders.

 About SI Group

-Note: CLARIFICATION:?An earlier version of this release was missing a period, and incorrectly described Baker Botts L.L.P. as the legal advisor to the company's 'current' (rather than 'pre-transaction') equity holders.